InstrumentBox/Network/Sources/Web/Web.docc/Response/ValidateResponse.md

 - `body` contains response's body

 Response validator returns disposition which can be one of the following values:
-- `.useObjectResponseConverter` to convert and return object as expected result of a request
+- `.useSuccessObjectResponseConverter` to convert and return object as expected result of a request
-- `.useErrorResponseConverter` to convert and throw object as error (e.g. `APIError` in case of 4xx)
+- `.useErrorObjectResponseConverter` to convert and throw object as error (e.g. `APIError` in case of 4xx)
 - `.completeWithError(Error)` and throw passed validation error (e.g. content types don't match)

 Then you can use response validator for every request in you app